 Students will learn basic computer design using Rhinoceros 3D and Autodesk software programs.
 They will develop 2D and 3D computer engineering drawing skills while practicing a design process.
 Students will be able to use their computer designs to create products with 3D printers, laser cutters and vinyl cutters.
 A shop fee of \$10.00 will allow students to keep what they have made in class.

-Video Productions 7 TEV710 Semester Class
+Video Productions 8 TEV810 Semester Class

 Cannot be repeated in the same year.

-Students will learn the basics of video production while planning, filming, and editing a variety of individual and group projects.
+projects.
 Students will engage our school community as they create projects such as morning bulletins, promotional videos and assembly presentations as well as document our arts, drama, music and sports events.
 Student will be responsible for meeting some real-world deadlines and then experience how their work results in a tangible product the whole school will be excited to see.
 Principles of Leadership 7/8 YYN785 Semester Class May be repeated with teacher permission.